-- Benefits – As discussed in one of our previous blogs on the difference between benefits, perks, gifts, awards, incentives, and rewards, benefits are legally mandated compensation offered to employees above their base salary package.
+- Benefits –Benefits are legally mandated compensation offered to employees above their base salary package.
 You can usually gauge how employee-centric an organization is by looking at its benefits package.

 - Supplementary Pay – Usually left to the company’s discretion, supplementary pay includes stock options, 401 (k) plans, bonuses, tips, etc. – a kind of accompaniment to the salary aimed at improving the employee’s general emotional wellbeing.

 - Workplace flexibility and work-life balance – In recent years, the importance of workplace flexibility and work-life balance has skyrocketed due to its direct impact on productivity.
 With remote and hybrid working becoming a norm rather than an exception, more and more companies are using it as a tool to boost their employees’ morale, reduce work stress, improve work-life balance and boost performance.